jotson/1gam-jan2013/README.md

 Adding beeping sound when the enemy is homing in on the player.
 The frequency of the beeps increases as the enemy closes in.

+Added camera shake when the player hits a wall.

 Hours: 8